 The amended definition is more succinct, classifying family violence as “violent, threatening or other behaviour by a person that coerces or controls a member of the person’s family (the family member) or causes the family member to be fearful,” the definition then goes on to set out a list of examples of what can include domestic violence and examples of situations that may constitute a child being exposed to domestic violence.

-If you have been a victim of domestic violence, or are concerned that you may be at risk of family violence, it is important that you seek assistance.
-You can contact our office for further information or call the Domestic Violence Hotline 24-hours a day on 1800 656 463.
+As a White Ribbon Accredited Workplace, Coleman Greig Lawyers takes a zero-tolerance stance with regard to any and all forms of violence against women.
+If you are concerned that you may be a victim of domestic violence, we urge you to seek help via the White Ribbon Australia website.
+You can also contact our office for further information, or call the Domestic Violence Hotline 24-hours a day on 1800 656 463.